Whimsy Stick

 • Dog learns the flirt pole means structured engagement

-• Sessions end with clean resolution, genuine calm follows
+• Sessions end with resolution, genuine calm follows

 • Impulse control built into every single rep